And here I am, sitting at my desk, trying to remember and summarize, in one single sentence, the best thing about Lebanon and what I enjoyed the most.

 Day 1, 2, 3 – Beirut – The most liberal city in the Middle East

 What can I say about Beirut which I haven’t said already?

-The Lebanese capital is the most westernized and liberal city in the Middle East (outside of Israel), only comparable to Tehran and a city full of contrasts and owner of a deep and interesting history.
+The Lebanese capital is the most westernized and liberal city in the Middle East (outside of Israel), only comparable to Tehran and a city full of contrasts and owner of deep and interesting history.